 IX and Your Cybersecurity

 Not only is the number of cybersecurity attacks increasing, but also the degree of these attacks.
-According to a PwC report, cyber-attacks are becoming progressively destructive and target a broadening array of information and attack vectors.
+According to a PwC report, cyber-attacks are becoming progressively destructive and target a variety of information and attack vectors.
+Especially with remote work becoming the norm in the COVID-19 health concern, sensitive information lacks the proper protection it had in regular business settings.
 With this, the need to shield data from malicious actors is a concern at the highest levels of businesses.
 IX has combined the latest technology and techniques to offer support in every phase of the cybersecurity process and take it to the next level.
 By assessing and testing the cyber resilience of your systems in the face of cyber-attacks, IX offers a comprehensive data protection suite of solutions designed to identify and tackle many critical threats and vulnerabilities as they come.